-Gurugram school murder: CBI wants Class 11 student, detained in case, to reconstruct crime scene
+Gurugram school murder: CBI wants Class 11 student suspect to reconstruct crime scene

 The victim’s family demanded that the arrested student be tried as an adult.